engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ## Text Alignment

-The text-align property is used to set the <span style="color:red">horizontal alignment</span> of a text.
+The text-align property is used to set the <span style="color:red">horizontal alignment of a text</span>.

 A text can be left or right aligned, centered, or justified.